Searching ...

 Guitar hotel in Seminole Florida

 Seminole blends residential suburb living with outdoor experiences.
-This city in Pinellas is inland, so you won’t find a bay or beachfront here.
-Still, it’s minutes from water access whenever you do want a day on the beach.
+This city in Pinellas is inland, but it does frame the Long Bayou and has Lake Seminole.
+Even better, it’s minutes from prized Madiera Beach and Treasure Island whenever you want a beach day.

 Residents have access to the 45-mile Pinellas Trail, perfect for that long bike ride or connecting to other nearby communities.

-Locals have plenty of other expected things to do, from dive bars to movie theaters.
+Locals have many other expected things to do, from dive bars to movie theaters.
+On hot or rainy days, head to the local arcade or go bowling.

 Wesley Chapel

 This Tampa suburb is an excellent community for those seeking a suburban lifestyle.
 It sits along the Tampa Bypass Canal and features plenty of trails, parks, and lakes.
-In Wesley Chapel, you have easy access to Tampa down.
-I-75 while living near some of Florida’s most scenic wilderness preserves.
+In Wesley Chapel, you have easy access to Tampa down I-75 while living near some of Florida’s most scenic wilderness preserves.
+That makes it popular for outdoor enthusiasts who also need access to great job opportunities.

-Cypress Creek preserve has six miles of hiking and biking trails with views of 4,200 acres of wetlands and pine flatwood forest.
-You can also explore nearby Bruce B. Downs Wilderness Park or the Lower Hillsborough River wildlife preserve.
+Cypress Creek Preserve has six miles of hiking and biking trails through 4,200 acres of wetlands and pine flatwood forest.
+You can also explore nearby Bruce B. Downs Wilderness Park or the Lower Hillsborough River Wildlife Preserve.
+For recreation, check out the Wiregrass Ranch Sports Campus with its 98,000 sq ft indoor facilities and growing outdoor sports fields.
+Play on the 18-hole golf course at Saddlebrook or at next-door Pebble Creek’s championship courses and country clubs.

 Another perk is the Wesley Chapel Town Center, where shopping, dining, entertainment, and living options are in one place.
 Its convenience to I-75 draws people from the surrounding suburbs to the lively outdoor mall atmosphere.
 More choices abound at The Shops at Wiregrass, another retail center that residents visit for shopping, restaurants, movies, and more.

-The median list price in January 2023 was $387,000, with 1,357 homes for sale.
-You can find a nice balance of properties, from condos and townhomes to family homes and larger lots.
+The median home price in October 2024 was $460,000, with 2,200 homes for sale.
+You can find a nice balance of properties, from condos and townhomes to family homes and impressive estates.
+Those looking for new construction homes will find communities under development here.
+It does have a longer distance from downtown Tampa, but it is a direct route southbound on I-75.

-With Tampa Bay’s many community options, there’s something to please any buyer.
-Whether you’re looking for an active lifestyle near Tampa Bay or a more laid-back atmosphere in one of Tampa’s suburbs, the Tampa Bay area will have the right town for you to call home.
-Plus, all the amenities of living near a major metro mean you’re a day trip from International Airports, sports arenas, a cruise port, and much more.
+These towns near Tampa showcase the many ways to live the Florida lifestyle.
+Find a dream home with views of Tampa Bay, or go for a more laid-back atmosphere in one of Tampa’s convenient suburbs.
+Rest assured, the Tampa Bay area will have the right town for you to call home.
+Plus, all the amenities of living near a major city mean you’re a day trip from International Airports, sports arenas, Busch Gardens theme park, and much more.

 Start Your Home Search